ucr-rhic/ucr-rhic.github.io/how-tos/adding_entry_for_ucr_page.md

 - Go to the UCR Github repository [here](https://github.com/ucr-rhic/ucr-rhic.github.io) and login to your Github account.

-**Modifying The Main Page**
+**Modifying Existing Page**
 - The `README.md` file in the top directory is translated as the main page.
-If you want to modify the main page, you need to modify this `README.md` file.
-To modify:
+If you want to modify the main page or any other existing page, follow these steps:

-  - Click on the README.md file
+  - Click on the README.md file (to modify main page) or any other existing `.md` file.
-  - Click on `edit this file` icon on the top right (represented with a pen symbol)
+  - Click on `edit this file` icon on the top right (represented with a pen symbol).
-  - Now make your changes
+  - Now make your changes.
   - Commit changes when you are done by pressing the green button.